 I didn’t have a clue where the post office was but asked the taxi driver to drop me somewhere central and I would just walk around until I found one.
-It wasn’t easy lugging my bags across the usual six lane highways that bisect cities in China , and up and down underpasses which had police checkpoints stationed inside each one (more bag openings and searches) but I eventually found what I was looking for, China Post.
+It wasn’t easy lugging my bags across the usual six-lane highways that bisect cities in China, and up and down underpasses that had police checkpoints stationed inside each one (more bag openings and searches) but I eventually found what I was looking for, China Post.
 Predictably, they were unable or unwilling to let me post the knife back so now I was at a total loss and in a very bad mood.

-We arranged a place to meet and I took a taxi the short ride to his apartment.
-Just as my phone ran out of battery, this guy asked if I was Steve, we shook hands and I gave him the knife, and with that he was gone.
+We arranged a place to meet and I took a taxi for the short ride to his apartment.
+Just as my phone ran out of battery, this guy asked if I was Steve, we shook hands and I gave him the knife, and with that, he was gone.